Thread

 Thread is a well established startup and service that aims to help men dress better by sending out weekly recommendations of clothes, outfit ideas and fashion tips.
 The recommendations are based on input from it's in house stylists and the powerful algorithms they have built in order to send out personalised tips to their users.

-Kieran O'Neill the Thread CEO contacted myself and Andy Gray to come in to design and ship their first ever iOS app allowing them to branch out their product reach.
+Kieran O'Neill the Thread CEO employed myself and Andy Gray to come in to design and ship their first ever iOS app allowing them to branch out their product reach.

 Ideate, design and build in 4 months